 The Group recognized an impairment loss of \$4,000 thousand after assessing the recoverable amount of the intangible asset (the technology capital contributed by the shareholders of the Company) on December 31, 2008.
 The intangible asset has been amortized for the year ended December 31, 2018.

-(i) Lease liabilities
+Lease liabilities (i)

 The Group's lease liabilities were as follow: